isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Usually you need to add and remove elements from the container, so use `vector` by default; if you don't need to modify the container's size, use `array`.

-Even when other containers seem more suited, such a `map` for O(log N) lookup performance or a `list` for efficient insertion in the middle, a `vector` will usually still perform better for containers up to a few KB in size.
+Even when other containers seem more suited, such as `map` for O(log N) lookup performance or a `list` for efficient insertion in the middle, a `vector` will usually still perform better for containers up to a few KB in size.

 ##### Note